Rollup and global report suites

 Rollup report suites aggregate data from multiple child report suites and display them in a summarized data set.
 They provide a convenient place to see summed totals such as page views, revenue, or other basic dimensions.
 Rollups are frequently used because they do not require additional implementation.

 Definitions of Report Suite Types

-Global report suite : Implementation is altered to send image requests across domains into a single global report suite, in addition to individual report suites, this practice is known as multi-suite tagging.
+Global report suite : Implementation is altered to send image requests across domains into a single global report suite.
+If hits are also sent to individual report suites, this practice is known as multi-suite tagging.

 Rollup report suite : Created in Admin Tools.
 Takes the sum of each metric at the end of every day.

-- Rollups are free to use and do not increment any server calls.
+- Rollups are free to use and do not increase server call usage.

 - Rollups provide total data, but do not report individual values in reports.
 For example, eVar1 values are not included, but its aggregate total can be.

 - Data is not deduplicated when combining data across report suites.